 - Regular updates and security advisories from the provider

 Security tip: be mindful of the extension’s permissions.
 If an extension asks for broad access beyond the browser like reading all your data on websites you visit or accessing tabs, weigh the privacy risk and check independent reviews before installing.
+Expressvpn edgerouter x setup guide: how to configure ExpressVPN on EdgeRouter X for whole-network VPN protection 2026

 The best extension-based VPNs for 2025